 The award is administered by a committee currently made up of:

 The award will be made to the student producing the most original ethnographic research in the form of a third-year dissertation.
-The criteria upon which originality will be assessed related to the following aspects of the research:

 If you wish to enter for the award you will need to do the following:

 (Please Note: the assessment of your dissertation for the David Brooks Memorial Fund Award is entirely independent of the assessment of the dissertation as part of your degree).